initBasti/python_plentymarkets_api/docs/API_reference.md

 The 'dataframe' format transforms that data structure into a pandas DataFrame, which contains subparts in json, that can be split further by the user application.

 ---

+##### plenty_api_get_referrers:

+Fetch all referrers from PlentyMarkets, they contain the following attributes:
+'backendName', 'id', 'isEditable', 'isFilterable', 'name', 'orderOwnderId', 'origin'

+[*Optional parameter*]:

+The **column** parameter limits the response body to the values of a single column.
+This is actually only useful for 'name', 'id' & 'backendName', but for the sake of completeness the rest is included as well.

+[*Output format*]:

+There are currently two supported output formats: 'json' and 'dataframe'.
+The 'json' format simply returns the raw response, without page information and with multiple pages combined into a single data structure.
+The 'dataframe' format transforms that data structure into a pandas DataFrame, which contains subparts in json, that can be split further by the user application.

+---
 ---

 #### Item data